pitosalas/salasblog/content/pages/about/pito.md

 ---
-Title: Pito
+title: Pito
-Slug: pito
+slug: pito
-Group: about
+group: about
 ---
 This is a test